You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 That’s when you meet the part of yourself you pushed down to survive.

-She’ll Do It Her Way – book.
-It will catch you in the act of hiding before you’ve even met me.
-Readers from the UK to Jamaica to New Zealand are finding themselves in these pages.
+She’ll Do It Her Way – my book.
+It will catch you in the act of hiding before we’ve even met.
+Readers from the UK to Jamaica to New Zealand are finding themselves in these pages. £20 + P&P. Signed, direct from me.
+Get your copy.

-The Quiet Guides – handmade candles, quote cards, and rustic wall art.
+The Quiet Guides – handmade candles, quote cards, and rustic wall art, made with my husband.
 Objects that whisper “remember who you are” when conformity gets loud.
+From £10.
+Browse the collection.

 People come to me from all kinds of moments